Filling the Gap Between C-mount and F-Mount

 TFL-Mount vs F-Mount

 The TFL-mount has several advantages over F-mount for an APS-C sensor size.
-These advantages are in overall size, flange distance, and the way that the lens is secured into the lens mount on the camera.
-F-mount lenses are much larger compared to C-mount lenses.
-This is mostly due to the fact that they cover larger sensors.
-Figure 4 shows a comparison in size between a 29 MP F-mount system and a 31.4 MP TFL-mount system.
-Note the differences in size between the two systems for a comparative resolution.
-While this article will not detail the differences between the two systems, it is sufficient here to note the size difference, which also equates to a cost difference in the lens.
+These advantages are in cost, flange distance, and the way that the lens is secured into the lens mount on the camera.
+F-mount lenses are larger compared to TFL-mount lenses.
+This is mostly due to the fact that they are meant to cover much larger sensors (up to 43.3mm diagonal vs APS-C 27.9mm diagonal).
 As lenses grow in size, they grow more expensive as well; a rough rule of thumb would indicate that the cost for a single lens element grows with the radius squared.
 Extrapolated over several elements, it is easy to see how larger lenses are more expensive.

 Flange Distance Matters